MauroDataMapper-NHSD/mdm-plugin-nhs-data-dictionary/docs/endpoints.md

 By setting `async=true`, the response back should be `202 Accepted`.
 The ingest will then happen in the background, taking around 2 - 5 minutes.

+### Asynchronous Jobs

+If the `async=true` parameter was set in the request body, the HTTP response will always be `202 Accepted` to return an immediate response.
+The work to ingest the file is then carried out in the background on the Mauro server (since the ingest can take several minutes).
+To view the progress of the async job, the HTTP response will also return a job ID which can be used to request the status of this job, using these [Mauro Async Jobs APIs](https://documenter.getpostman.com/view/9840589/UVC8BkkA#351305e8-341d-4ca7-a401-02e50fbdbfc7).

 ## Branches

 ```http